 Bagpipe bands, represent both fire and police, often have more than 60 uniformed playing members.
 They are also traditionally known as Emerald Societies after Ireland - the Emerald Isle.
 Many bands wear traditional Scottish dress while others wear the simpler Irish uniform.
 All members wear the kilt and tunic, whether it is a Scottish clan tartan or Irish single color kilt.

 Today, the tradition is universal and not just for the Irish or Scottish.
 The bagpipes have become a distinguishing feature of a fallen hero's funeral.

 In October of 2008, then Firefighter Tony Chance arranged a piping school at Meridian Fire Department in conjunction with a local citizen band The Boise Highlanders.
 With piping instruction from Pipe Major Ron Lopez, the band was not quite yet formed, but off to an amazing start.
-In June of 2009, many of the instruments began to arrive, including 8 sets of personalized and custom McCallum Bagpipes from Glasgow Scotland.
-In August of 2009, Meridian Firefighters Pipes and Drums performed (Very Nervously) at our first public showing The Meridian Firefighters Salmon BBQ.
-Members played in khaki shorts and black band T-shirts because we hadn’t been able to raise enough funds for a proper Scottish uniform or Kilt.
-After that performance and some fund raising the band purchased kilts made by USA Kilts at a price of nearly $500 per kilt.
-The band sports the Firefighter’s Memorial Tartan, sporting a red background and black, green, and gold threads.
-The rest as they say was history!
+In June of 2009, many of the instruments began to arrive, including 8 sets of personalized and custom McCallum Bagpipes from Glasgow, Scotland.
+In August of 2009, Meridian Firefighters Pipes and Drums performed (very nervously) at their first public showing at The Meridian Firefighters Salmon BBQ.
+Members played in khaki shorts and black band t-shirts because they hadn’t been able to raise enough funds for a proper Scottish uniform or kilt.
+After that performance and some fund raising efforts, the band was able to purchase kilts made by USA Kilts at a price of nearly $500 per kilt.
+The band sports the Firefighter’s Memorial Tartan which has a red background and black, green, and gold threads.
+The rest as they say is history!